 - Mentor breast implants are known for their safety and efficacy, along with high customer satisfaction rates.
 They are one of the premium brands for breast implants in Australia.
 They last for a long time and are approved by the USA Food and Drug Administration (FDA).

-What is the best brand of breast implant?
+What is a good brand of breast implant?

-- The best implant brand for you depends on what type of implant you are looking for and what profile and size you want.
-Based on this, you can decide which breast implant brand is best for you.
+- The right implant brand for you depends on what type of implant you are looking for and what profile and size you want.
+Based on this, you can decide which breast implant brand is optimal for you.
 The Mentor breast implants provide you with a large range of implant types, contours, sizes, and profiles.
-Apart from the multiple options, Mentor breast implants can be considered to be the best because of their proven safety, longevity, and efficacy.
+Apart from the multiple options, Mentor breast implants can be considered to be of good quality because of their proven safety, longevity, and efficacy.

 What is the difference between Mentor and Motiva implants?